SaraAlert/SaraAlert/API.md

 *Generating JWKS*

-From here:
-> A JSON Web Key (JWK) [JWK] is a JSON data structure that represents a cryptographic key.
-These keys can be either asymmetric or symmetric.
+A JSON Web Key (JWK) is a JSON data structure that represents a cryptographic key or keypair.
 They can hold both public and private information about the key.

 The client must generate an assymetric public/private key pair and then provide the *public* key in the form of a JSON Web Key Set.
-Read more about JWK and JWKS [here](https://tools.ietf.org/html/rfc7517), and see an example of this what a public JWKS looks like [here](https://hl7.org/fhir/uv/bulkdata/authorization/sample-jwks/RS384.public.json).
+Read more about JWK and JWKS [here](https://tools.ietf.org/html/rfc7517), and see an example of this what a JWKS with public keys looks like [here](https://hl7.org/fhir/uv/bulkdata/authorization/sample-jwks/RS384.public.json).

 The JSON Web Algorithm (JWA) for generating the JWKS must be RS384, as that is the only algorithm currently supported by the Sara Alert API.
 This may be enhanced to include ES384 in the future.

 JWKS can be easily generated with tools such as [this](https://mkjwk.org/), which allow you to specify an algorithm, use (signature), and more.
 See a Javascript example of generating a JWKS on the official SMART on FHIR GitHub [here](https://github.com/smart-on-fhir/bulk-data-server/blob/master/generator.js).

-The client is then entirely responsible for securely storing the private key as it is never shared.
+The client is then entirely responsible for securely storing the private key, as it is never shared with Sara Alert.
 In the future, the Sara Alert API may support storing urls to public JWKS hosted by the client as discussed [here](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys).

 The client must have the following information first before taking any additional steps: